 Focus on homelessness for Innovative Justice Semester 1

-This semester, the RMIT Juris Doctor’s Innovative Justice subject will focus on the topic “sleeping rough” as a lens through which to examine innovative justice.
+This semester, the RMIT Juris Doctor’s Innovative Justice subject is focusing on the topic “sleeping rough” as a lens through which to examine innovative justice.

-This semester, the RMIT Juris Doctor’s Innovative Justice subject will focus on the topic “sleeping rough” as a lens through which to examine innovative justice.
-In this course, students will look at homelessness as a legal and policy challenge.
-Hearing a broad range of perspectives on this issue from magistrates, lawyers, social workers, council representatives, police and business owners, as well as people with lived experience of homelessness, students will be invited to develop and present their own innovative justice responses.
-The subject is delivered by Professor Bronwyn Naylor and Greg Barns from the Graduate School of Business and Law, and the CIJ’s Associate Director Stan Winford.
+This semester, the RMIT Juris Doctor’s Innovative Justice subject is focusing on the topic “sleeping rough” as a lens through which to examine innovative justice.
+In this course, students are looking at homelessness as a legal and policy challenge.
+Hearing a broad range of perspectives on this issue from magistrates, lawyers, social workers, council representatives, police and business owners, as well as people with lived experience of homelessness, students have been invited to develop and present their own innovative justice responses.
+The subject is delivered by Professor Bronwyn Naylor and Greg Barns from the Graduate School of Business and Law, and the CIJ’s Associate Director Stan Winford (pictured).